-Morrissey vs. Sullivan: The Fight That Started the Feud
+Morrissey vs. Sullivan: Fight, Then Feud

 On October 12, 1853, 23 year-old John Morrissey would meet 40 year-old “Yankee” Sullivan for the American and possibly World Heavyweight Prizefighting Championship.
 Sullivan had been considered the champion since Tom Hyer, who had beaten Sullivan previously, retired instead of fighting Sullivan in a rematch.
 Sullivan claimed the title and was backed by Hyer, who had made peace with Sullivan.